 - Double/Triple (T) - Required for drivers of vehicles pulling two or three trailers.
 (A dolly or load divider, sometimes referred to as a "jeep," is considered to be one trailer.) - Knowledge

-If you have restrictions on your CDL you must pass the apropriate tests to drive certian types of vehilces (Air brakes, manual transmissions) or to drive in cetian areas.
+If you have restrictions on your CDL you must pass the appropriate tests to drive certain types of vehicles (Air brakes, manual transmissions) or to drive in cession areas.

 - L Restriction - Air Brakes - The (L) restriction prohibits driving of vehicles with air brakes.
 The CDL will carry this restriction unless you pass an air brakes knowledge test and a skills test (Pre-trip Inspection and Road Test) in a vehicle equipped with air brakes.